 We’ve made plans to visit our daughter for a day at college and we’ll start having people over for dinner more often.
 Think about the people that you enjoy being with the most and set a date to get together.
 Capitalize on the changing season to do something new together.
 For instance, we’re planning to join friends at an upcoming Oktoberfest.

 Predictable routines are good for healthy living.
 But monotony isn’t good for the soul.
 Use this new season to try something new.
 Take a course.
 Join a club.
 Volunteer.
 The possibilities are endless.

-The Morrals have set a date to hike our first “high peak” in the Adirondacks.
+We’ve set a date to hike our first “high peak” in the Adirondacks.
 It’s a few weeks away, but it’s something to look forward to when things get stressful at work or the weather starts to look grim.
-Not a big time or money investment, just a day with family, hiking to the top of a mountain (or two).
+Not a big time or money investment, just a day with family, hiking to the top of a mountain or two.

 We don’t need to stop playing just because summer is over.
 There will be less time outdoors as temperatures cool, but fall is the season of harvest.
 Make time for activities that can only be done in this harvest season.
 Pick apples.
 Carve pumpkins.
 Go leaf peeping.
 Celebrate the harvest season with a “farm-to-table” dinner with friends.

 Changing Seasons Idea #5: Remember the God of all seasons.

 Don’t forget the God of all seasons as you re-establish routines in your diet, exercise and relationships.
 The Psalmist reminds us of God’s authority over all creation in Psalm 74:16-17: